mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Thus transformation is happening here but not in a revolutionary way.
 It is more of a blend of practices.
 In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

+Given the interpretation her that TA is more structural in Nature? can this be framed as RADS relational agency via double stimulation.
+OR IS THIS DAFT  / DROP THE THREAD OF COMPARING.

 <!-- DO I?
 IS THIS NOT PART OF CHAPTER 6? -->